 I want to increase my blog traffic to 20,000 visitors per month.
 Currently I receive about 4000-7000 visitors per month.

 I want to make $100 per month with this blog.
-If I can do that, and then build on that I will be very happy!
+If I can do that then I will be very happy!

 I want to create an e-book and sell it.
-I am hoping that testing some manual pinning methods along with the assistance of a scheduler that I can drill down what works best for traffic growth.
+I am hoping that testing some manual pinning methods along with the assistance of the Pinterest free native scheduler that I can drill down what works best for traffic growth.
 I would like to focus the e-book on building blog traffic and creating wealth from a blog.

 Final thoughts & key takeaways from blogging in 2020